geopandas/geopandas/CONTRIBUTING.md

 If the developers want to chat with a chatbot, they can do so themselves.
 Human-to-human communication is essential for an open source community to thrive.

+This policy is adapted in part from the Apache Arrow AI-generated code Contribution guidelines.